 Schemes Under Green Revolution (India)

-- MIDH – Mission for Integrated Development of Horticulture – It aims to promote the comprehensive growth of horticulture sector, enhance the production of the sector, improve nutritional security and increase income support to household farms.
+- MIDH – Mission for Integrated Development of Horticulture – It aims to promote the comprehensive growth of the horticulture sector, enhance the production of the sector, improve nutritional security, and increase income support to household farms.

 - NMSA – National Mission for Sustainable Agriculture – the aim is to promote sustainable agriculture practices that are best suitable to the specific agro-ecology focusing on integrated farming, appropriate soil health management, and synergizing resource conservation technology.

-- SMSP – Sub-Mission on Seeds and Planting Material – This aims to increase the production of quality seed, to upgrade the quality of farm-saved seeds and increase SRR, strengthen the seed multiplication chain and promote new methods and technologies in seed production, processing, testing, etc., to strengthen and modernizing infrastructure for seed production, storage, quality, and certification, etc.
+- SMSP – Sub-Mission on Seeds and Planting Material – This aims to increase the production of quality seed, to upgrade the quality of farm-saved seeds and increase SRR, strengthen the seed multiplication chain, and promote new methods and technologies in seed production, processing, testing, etc., to strengthen and modernize infrastructure for seed production, storage, quality, and certification, etc.

 - SMPPQ – Sub Mission on Plant Protection and Plan Quarantine – the aim of this scheme is to minimize loss to quality and yield of agricultural crops from insects, pests, weeds, etc., to shield our agricultural bio-security from the incursions and spread of alien species, to facilitate exports of Indian agricultural commodities to global markets, and to promote good agricultural practices, particularly with respect to plant protection strategies and strategies.

-- ISAC – Integrated Scheme on Agricultural Cooperation aims to provide financial assistance for improving the economic conditions of cooperatives, remove regional imbalances, to speed up cooperative development in agricultural processing, storage, marketing, computerization and weaker section programs; ensuring supply of quality yarn at reasonable rates to the decentralized weavers and help cotton growers fetch remunerative price for their produce through value addition.
+- ISAC – Integrated Scheme on Agricultural Cooperation aims to provide financial assistance for improving the economic conditions of cooperatives, remove regional imbalances, to speed up cooperative development in agricultural processing, storage, marketing, computerization, and weaker section programs; ensuring the supply of quality yarn at reasonable rates to the decentralized weavers and help cotton growers fetch a remunerative price for their produce through value addition.